ryanlhxu/ryanlhxu.github.com/README.md

-# This is ryanlhxu's personal blog
+# This is Ryanlhxu's Personal Blog

-Files in _posts are my own.
+I use the Minimal Mistakes theme but modify it a bit.
+Files in _posts and images are my own.